Access a GOV.UK EKS cluster

 <role>

-Switch to the correct kubectl context:
+Switch to the corresponding kubectl context:

 kubectl config use-context <govuk-environment>